Tønder Biogas

 Although this is CIP’s first biogas investment, it has many employees involved who have significant experience in the area, including Dalsgaard, who was previously CEO for Bioenergy at Ørsted.

 We have had a lot of experience with biomass in terms of acquiring biomass feedstock, for example in the UK and in Denmark.
 The structure of contracts and stakeholders are very similar and we have been able to apply this experience in Tønder.
-Just 18 months ago there was only one person in CISC dedicated to biogas and now there are around 10, and this is just one example of the way we are reinforcing our position to go into other similar projects.
+Just 18 months ago there was only one person in CIP dedicated to biogas and now there are around 10, and this is just one example of the way we are reinforcing our position to go into other similar projects.

 Importantly, there has been plenty for CIP to learn from the acquisition which will inform the process for future projects.
 It was important to retain those skilled personnel already in place, while adding other necessary capabilities.